KirklandLab/CutandTag_Alignment_QC/README.md

 # CutandTag_Alignment_QC
 ![Cut&Tag](/images/Cut&Tag.png)
-+ OpenAI.
-(2024).
-Cartoon image of scissors cutting DNA and protein and DNA playing tag.
-DALL-E. Retrieved from OpenAI.
+*(Image generated with DALL-E. OpenAI, 2024: Cartoon of scissors cutting DNA and DNA tagging protein)*

 ## 1) Project Description

 **CutandTag_Alignment_QC** is a Snakemake workflow adapted from the protocol by Ye Zheng, Kami Ahmad, and Steven Henikoff ([dx.doi.org/10.17504/protocols.io.bjk2kkye](https://dx.doi.org/10.17504/protocols.io.bjk2kkye)).
-This pipeline is designed to process Cut-and-Tag sequencing data to facilitating the analysis of chromatin accessibility and DNA-protein interactions.
+This pipeline is designed to process Cut-and-Tag sequencing data to facilitate the analysis of chromatin accessibility and DNA-protein interactions.
 It uses raw FASTQs as input and includes automated steps for read alignment, quality control, signal track generation (raw and scaled), peak calling, and various visualizations, enabling high-resolution profiling of protein-DNA binding sites.
-The pipeline's automated quality checks include FastQC and FastQ Screen reports while performing read alignment with Bowtie2.
+The pipeline performs automated quality checks using FastQC, MultiQC, and FastQ Screen reports while also aligning reads with Bowtie2.
 Outputs include raw and scaled BigWig files, which allow users to visualize signal intensity across the genome.
 Additionally, peak calling is performed using MACS2, and fragment length and alignment summary plots are generated for detailed data exploration.
 The workflow is automated with Snakemake and dependencies are managed through module environments, ensuring reproducibility and flexibility.

 Downstream analysis can be performed in the [CutandTag_ReplicatePeak_Analysis](https://github.com/KirklandLab/CutandTag_ReplicatePeak_Analysis) snakemake workflow.
 This pipeline starts with aligned BAM files, focusing on the identification of reproducible peaks, the generation of consensus peak sets, and the visualization of overlaps and signal distributions across multiple samples and experimental conditions.